Advanced Motor Fuels in Japan

 Hydrogen

-In response to such actions, the NEDO HySTRA pilot project (the marine transportation and unloading of liquid hydrogen produced in Australia and delivered to Japan) was initiated in May 2021 as part of the activities of the CO2-free Hydrogen Energy Supply-chain Technology Research Association.[14]
-The world’s first liquefied hydrogen carrier, the Suiso Frontier, departed Victoria, Australia, on January 28, 2022, marking a significant milestone of the Hydrogen Energy Supply Chain Pilot Project.
-Built by Kawasaki Heavy Industries Ltd, the Suiso Frontier enables the safe transport of liquefied hydrogen in large quantities from the Port of Hastings, VIC, to Kobe, Japan.
-For the pilot project, 99.999% pure hydrogen has been produced from Latrobe Valley coal and biomass via gasification, trucked to Hastings, cooled to -253 degrees C, and subsequently liquified to less than 800 times its gaseous volume to create highly valuable liquefied hydrogen.
+In response to Japan’s hydrogen strategy, the New Energy and Industrial Technology Development (NEDO) CO2-free Hydrogen Energy Supply-chain Technology Research Association (HySTRA) pilot project (the marine transportation and unloading of liquid hydrogen produced in Australia and delivered to Japan) was initiated in May 2021.[12]
+The world’s first liquefied hydrogen carrier, the Suiso Frontier, departed Victoria, Australia, on January 28, 2022, marking a significant milestone for the pilot project.
+Built by Kawasaki Heavy Industries Ltd., the Suiso Frontier enables the safe transport of liquefied hydrogen in large quantities from the Port of Hastings, Victoria, to Kobe, Japan.

 Natural Gas